bgachara/bgachara.github.io/posts/databases.md

   - OFFSET

 - Nested Queries
-  - Invoke queries inside other queries to compose more complex computations.
-  - They are difficult to optimize for the DBMS due to correlations.
+  - Invoke queries inside other queries to compose more complex computations.They are however difficult to optimize for the DBMS due to correlations.
-  - Inner queries can appear almost anywhere in query
+  - Inner queries can appear almost anywhere in query.
   - IN, ALL, ANY, EXISTS

 - Window Functions
-  - performs a sliding calculation across a set of tuples that are related.
-  - like an aggregation but tuples are not grouped into a single output tuples.
+  - performs a sliding calculation across a set of tuples that are related, like an aggregation but tuples are not grouped into a single output tuples.
   - ROW_NUMBER(), RANK(),
   - OVER() - specifies how to group together tuples when computing the window function
   - use PARTITION BY to specify group.